Bort-Millipede/PS2Linux_BrainDump/USB Devices/Modems/README.md

 # USB Dial-Up Modems

-**NOTE:** This page does NOT describe (nor does anywhere else in this repository) how to get PS2 Linux online via dial-up networking.
-This was not something that was tested by the author.
+**NOTE:** This page does NOT describe (nor does anywhere else in this repository) how to get internet connectivity for PS2 Linux via dial-up networking.
+This was not something that was tested by the author, as getting these USB devices working in PS2 Linux mostly served other purposes.

 ## Kernel Configuration